losttype/blog.losttype.com/src/2015-08-09-first-day-in-chicago.md

 <figure class="figure--breakout">
 ![](/media/2015/08/chicago-pnw-crew.jpg)
-<figcaption>Riley and Kenneth, from Vancouver, and Chaun and Merisol, from Seattle.
+<figcaption>Riley and Kenneth, from Vancouver, and Chaun and Marisol, from Seattle.
 Photo thanks to [Danelle](https://twitter.com/danellecheney).</figcaption>
 </figure>

 I’ve loved following along with Lost Type’s field trips, and I feel so lucky to be an attendee this year.
 At first we’ve just been getting to know each other better, but today everyone’s working on projects.